 Description

-Wintertime in February and March it's also possible to climb in Villinki on a sunny day.
-The crag is baking in the sun and the rock can be suprisingly warm.
-The seepage because of snow is low especially on the left sector routes.
-The walk on ice starts from Jollas peninsula.
-Jollas is reachable with Helsinki city public transportation.
+Because the water in front of the cliff is relatively shallow and is riddled with rocks, DWS is out of the question.
+During the wintertime it's possible to climb in Villinki on a sunny day.
+The crag is baking in the sun and the rock can be surprisingly warm.
+The seepage from the snow is low especially on the left sector routes.

 History